hhoefele/udacity_MS_in_AI/README.md

-# sql-challenge-2025
+# udacity_MS_in_AI
-Daily SQL practice and reflections
+Daily progress in Udacity's MS in AI program

-# 📘 SQL Challenge
+# 📘 Nanodegree Progress
-Daily SQL practice with reflections and GitHub tracking.
+Daily reflections on progress in the Udacity's AI, Datasci, Data Analytics Nanodegrees and GitHub tracking.

 ## Structure
-- Each file = one day’s challenge
+- Each file = one day’s learnings
-- Reflections captured in Notion, linked here
+- Reflections captured in Notion

 ## Goals
-- Build fluency in SQL queries
+- Build fluency in AI tools and techniques
 - Document progress visibly